Unil Perera: Recognition

 He became a full professor at GSU in 2001.
 In 2009, College of Arts and Sciences at GSU awarded him “Outstanding Faculty Scholarship Award”, followed by the “Alumni Distinguished Professor” Award from GSU and the “Carl R Nave Award for the Outstanding Educator in Physics” from the Society of Physics Students, both in 2010.
 In 2013 GSU awarded him the title Regents’ Professor of Physics.

-In 2012, Sri Lanka Foundation, a non-profit organization with a mission to educate the citizens of the world on Sri Lanka and the achievements of its people gave Perera their highest award” Life Time Achievement Award”.
-He was instrumental in establishing joint tri partite research programs with the Institute of Fundamental Science, Hantana, Sri Lanka (IFS) and the IIT- Chennai and GSU.
-He also established a joint PhD program with IFS, where IFS junior researchers can obtain a PhD at GSU.
+In 2012, Sri Lanka Foundation, a non-profit organization with a mission to educate the citizens of the world on Sri Lanka and the achievements of its people, gave Perera their highest award ”Lifetime Achievement Award”.
+He was instrumental in establishing joint tri partite research programs with the National Institute of Fundamental Science, Sri Lanka (NIFS) and IIT Chennai and GSU.
+He also established a joint PhD program with NIFS, where NIFS junior researchers can obtain a PhD at GSU.

 He also organized and chaired an international conference on Infrared detectors in Sri Lanka.
-He as a member of the APS international Affairs committee, organized webinars on “Graduate Studies in US” for the south East Asian audiences.
+He as a member of the APS international Affairs committee, organized webinars on “Graduate Studies in US” for the Southeast Asian audiences.